 How to avert weight gain in your cat

-Majority of the cases of weight gain in cats can simply be averted with the appropriate amount of exercise and diet.
+The majority of the causes of weight gain in cats can simply be averted with the appropriate amount of exercise and diet.
 When deciding if your cat is on the appropriate weight track, you can utilize a Body Condition Score chart which can be found on numerous food manufacturer websites.